BConley995/CodeLouisville-SoftwareDevelopnment/README.md

 ### Projects Included:

-- **Pet Store Management System**: A console application to manage pet products in a store.
+- **Pet Store Management System**: A console application to manage pet products in a store, created in stages following weekly exercises.

-- *(Other projects will be listed similarly as they are added to the repository.)*
+- **Software 1 Knowledge Check**: A console application to test current skill set based of what was learned up to this point in class.

 ## Usage